hacefresko/hacefresko.github.io/_posts/2024-04-08-unrestricted-access-&-arbitrary-file-read-on-solr-endpoint.md

 ## Conclusion

-I ended up reporting both vulnerabilities separately via HackerOne and got a total bounty of $1860, which is not that much yaking into account to the impact of both vulnerabilities.
+I ended up reporting both vulnerabilities separately via HackerOne and got a total bounty of $1860, which is not that much taking into account the impact of both vulnerabilities.
 Anyways, thanks for reading the post and I hope you liked it :)

 {% endraw %}